Family Estrangement: Why “Toxic” Isn’t Usually the Whole Story

 Sue Johnson embodied what she taught.

 I wasn’t a close, personal friend of Sue.
 But I did spend some time with her and did correspond with her periodically- and this always felt close and personal.
 You could feel her attentiveness and focus in a way that I can only describe as “honoring”.
 Sue engaged in this way, and I think this way of attending was a big part of what she helped therapist students find in their work.
 I’ll treasure my correspondence with her.
 Also, the opportunity I had to do a live case consultation with her.
 And of course, my role in continuing to grow a community of EFT therapists in the Reno/Tahoe area.
 Our local community is recognized by the International Center for Excellence in Emotionally Focused Therapy, the learning institute Sue and colleagues founded.
-You can disover more about learning EFT in Reno, here.
+You can reach out to Cornelius to learn more about training opportunities in EFT.

 Cover photo of Dr. Sue Johnson (PHOTO BY BRUNO SCHLUMBERGER /Postmedia)